FAQs

 Are there charging stations along the Stuart Highway to Adelaide and Darwin?
 Are they fast chargers?

 There are enough chargers along the highway to comfortably travel the length of Australia.
 There are a surprising number of charging points all over Australia, including in some incredibly remote locations, such as Kiwirrkurra, which is one of the most remote settlements on the planet!
 It is easy to view the full range of charging points on the app PlugShare.
-At the time of writing there were no Superchargers identified along the Stuart Highway.

 What does the big BESS battery at Ron Goodin power station actually do?